TECHNOFAB11/NixMkDocs/docs/getting-started.md

    }: # etc.
 ```

-Once you have included and applied the module, you can configure your documentation sites using the options described in the [Configuration section](configuration.md).
+Once you have included and applied the module, you can configure your documentation sites using the options described in the [Options section](options.md).